Teen Programs & Resources

 SMART Goals Worksheet:

 A journey toward healthy living happens one step at a time.
 Research shows that to maximize a teen’s chances for making positive healthy changes, they need to identify for themselves the changes they want to make, break those changes into concrete steps.
 And then they need to share their goals with at least one other person.
-The Teen Compass Wellness Notebook helps teens do these things.
+This form is found within the Teen Compass Wellness Notebook.
+Please feel free to download additional copies of this page if needed.

 A SMART goal will help teens identify the small actions they are ready to take.